aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 Specifies a boolean value that indicates whether the fields of a PivotTable can have multiple filters set on them.

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotTable.AllowMultipleFiltersPerField property.
+This method will be removed 12 months later since December 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean
 ### isSelected() {#isSelected--}